-DOLLARS IN THOUSANDS

-SOURCES OF FUNDS:
+DOLLARS IN THOUSANDS SOURCES OF FUNDS:

 Senior credit facility

 Revolving credit facility (a) \$ 9,000

 Term Loan A 460,000

 Term Loan B 375,000

 Term Loan C 375,000

 Notes 550,000

 Preferred stock 100,000

 PCA Holdings equity investment 236,500

-TPI equity investment 193, 500
+Pactiv equity investment 193,500

 Total \$2,299,000

+========

 USES OF FUNDS:

 Acquisition consideration (b) \$2,200,000

 Estimated fees, expenses and working capital (c) 99,000

-Estimated rees, expenses and working capital (c) 33,000

 Total \$2,299,000

-Ιστατ φ2,299,000
+=========

 (a) Immediately after the closing of the transactions, we had \$241 million in additional availability under our new revolving credit facility.
-As of June 30, 1999, we had \$250 million in availability and no borrowings outstanding under the revolving credit facility.
-If we had, the interest rate would have been 7.75% per annum on any amounts borrowed.
+As of September 30, 1999, we had \$250 million in availability and no borrowings outstanding under the revolving credit facility.
+If we had, the interest rate would have been 8.40% per annum on any amounts borrowed.
+Effective December 14, 1999, we elected to reduce our availability under the revolving credit facility from \$250 million to \$150 million.

 - (b) The acquisition consideration does not include the impact of a post-closing price adjustment based on changes to the net working capital of the containerboard business from September 30, 1998 through the closing.
-On August 25, 1999, PCA Holdings and TPI agreed that the acquisition consideration should be reduced as a result of this adjustment by an amount equal to \$20 million plus interest through the date of payment by TPI.
-On September 23, 1999, TPI paid PCA \$20.7 million, representing the \$20 million adjustment and \$0.7 million of interest.
-PCA recorded \$11.9 million of this amount on the June 30, 1999 balance sheet, representing the amount that was previously agreed to, and intends to record the remaining amount in September 1999. - (c) Includes a fee paid to Madison Dearborn at the closing of the transactions of \$15 million plus out-of-pocket expenses incurred in connection with the transactions.
+On August 25, 1999, PCA Holdings and Pactiv agreed that the acquisition consideration should be reduced as a result of this adjustment by an amount equal to \$20 million plus interest through the date of payment by Pactiv.
+On September 23, 1999, Pactiv paid PCA \$20.7 million, representing the \$20 million adjustment and \$0.7 million of interest.
+PCA recorded \$11.9 million of this amount on the June 30, 1999 balance sheet, representing the amount that was previously agreed to, and recorded the remaining amount in September 1999. - (c) Includes a fee paid to Madison Dearborn at the closing of the transactions of \$15 million plus out-of-pocket expenses incurred in connection with the transactions.

 Before the closing of the transactions in April 1999, it was agreed that after the closing, members of PCA's management would have the right to acquire PCA common stock at the same price per share being paid by PCA Holdings in the transactions, and receive options with an exercise price equal to the amount being paid by PCA Holdings for common stock in the transactions.
 After the closing of the transactions, PCA offered to 125 members of management of PCA shares of common stock of PCA at the same price per share paid by PCA Holdings.
 These employees included five executive officers, 11 senior managers and 109 facility and key managers.
 Of these employees, 113 elected to purchase common stock in the offering.
 PCA sold a total of 3,132,800 shares of common stock in the management offering.
-The proceeds were used to redeem 1,723,040 shares from PCA Holdings and 1,409,760 shares from TPI.
+The proceeds were used to redeem 1,723,040 shares from PCA Holdings and 1,409,760 shares from Pactiv.
 PCA also issued to management options to purchase 6,576,460 shares.

-Before the closing of the transactions, TPI agreed under the terms of the contribution agreement to purchase certain timberland that was leased by TPI for use by the containerboard business and buy-out all remaining mill operating leases (collectively, the "Lease Buy-out").
-As a result of the Lease Buy-out, PCA owns approximately 800,000 acres of timberland, has lease or harvest rights to 150,000 acres of timberland and owns all of its mills.
+Before the closing of the transactions, Pactiv agreed under the terms of the contribution agreement to purchase certain timberland that was leased by Pactiv for use by the containerboard business and buy-out all remaining mill operating leases (collectively, the "Lease Buy-out").
+As a result of the Lease Buy-out, PCA owned approximately 800,000 acres of timberland, had lease or harvest rights to 150,000 acres of timberland and owned all of its mills.